Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class19/README.md

   ylim(0,1) +
   xlim(0,50)
 ```
+From this it looks like 8 or 10 SNVs could be a good threshold.
+This is actually somewhat reassuring as the evolutionary rate of ST258 is 4 SNVs per genome per year.
+So, since our study was a year long, it is reasonable to expect that isolates linked by recent transmission could be within this range of genetic distance, which could accumulate over the course of a year.

 Look for inter-facility transmission as evidenced by closely related isolates shared between facilities
 -------------------------------------------------------------------------------------------------------

+Next, we are going to use our SNV threshold of 10 SNVs to look at the number of putative transmission linkages identified within and between each pair of facilities, and plot a heatmap of the results.

 ```
 #Calculate pairwise linkages among facilities